w3f/Grants-Program/applications/Raze_Network.md

 ## Future Plans

-In phase 1, our goal is to achieve all the basic functionality of Raze Substrate Modules and cross-chain bridge implementation.
+In phase 1, our goal is to achieve all the basic functionality of Raze Substrate Modules and cross-chain bridge integration.

 In phase 2, we will open the source code of the mint module and the redeem module and launch the product based on the source code of mint and redeem module and it can be accessible by metamask or other decentralized walle.